HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ...

 - re-view of CurbSide in conjunction with Xememex/ & GeoSpatialH & Df:API(s) & SqLite
-  - break this down into the Projects / Plans / Budgets
-    - subscription pricing can be set in the same Frequency of Alert manner
-      - Opt-out should still be allowed
-        - "mail-fail" alerts should be offered to newMovers in YYZ - EmaOn
-          - this could be done by Cities / utilities or MPAC or EmaOn - perhaps including a bureau report
-            - Alerts can be automated via CsCloud
   - decide how to rs-structure this textual information to
-        - exploit the capabilitie of DebateGrapg
+    - exploit the capabilitie of DebateGrapgh
     - googleDocs: (collaborative editing) < googleKeep (easy Notes)
-        - Diigo: nesting tags & Annotation @ Outliners
+    - Diigo: nesting tags & Annotation @ Outliner
+    - GitHub
+      -   @
+        -   CurbSide9.
+End notes
   - jkw hlh kfw re loyalty

 - LzH discussion re a YyzTmoList pull
   - this "makes sense" as a set of 9 monthly Yyz updates